Displayed Type Theory and Semi-Simplicial Types: Semantics

 \subsubsection{The Extended Simplicial Model}

+So far, we have equipped the simplicial model $\sm$ with the locks $\lock_\tri$ and $\lock_\sq$, modal extension and modal $\Pi$-types for $\tri$, and a modality $\sq_{\sm}$ with Fitch-style introduction and elimination rules.
+(Because $\sq_{\sm}$ satisfies an $\eta$-rule, we could then derive modal extension and modal $\Pi$-types for $\sq_\sm$ by simply extending and mapping out of $\sq_\sm \A$, as we will do in \cref{sec:modal-variables,sec:modal-pi-types} for our eventual model.)

-In syntax, for $\Gamma \ob_\dm$, the context $\bkt{\Gamma,~\lock_\dia} \ctx_\sm$ is \emph{flat}.
+The modality $\dia$ presents a different problem: in syntax, for $\Gamma \ob_\dm$, the context $\bkt{\Gamma,~\lock_\dia}$ is \emph{flat}.
 This creates an issue of how we store such contexts semantically.
-The solution that we take will be extend the simplicial model constructed in the previous section to the \emph{extended simplicial model}, $\sm_\cred{+}$, built out of a copy of $\dm$ (representing the flat contexts) and the original $\sm$ (representing the non-flat contexts).
-We have the following introduction rules:
+Our solution is to extend the simplicial model constructed in \cref{sec:simplicial-model} to what we call the \emph{extended simplicial model}, $\sm_\cred{+}$, built out of a copy of $\dm$ (representing the flat contexts) and the original $\sm$ (representing the non-flat contexts).
+We start with the non-modal aspects of this model.